EnweremOma/ecommerce/README.md

 ## Live link

-This application is hosted on Netlify and can be viewed using the link
+This ecommerce application is hosted on Netlify and can be viewed using the link

 https://omalicha-accessories.netlify.app/